California tightens rules for concealed weapons, bump stocks

 - Kavanaugh’s yearbook page is ‘horrible, hurtful’ to a woman it named

-He also vetoed allowing suicidal individuals to put themselves on the list of those banned from buying weapons.
+He also vetoed requiring officials to study allowing suicidal individuals to ban themselves from buying weapons.